 \section{Introduction}

-The accuracy of General Relativity's predictions with observational results has been confirmed at the level of the solar system \cite{will2006confrontation,bleeker2001century} to galaxies and galaxy clusters scale tests \cite{liu2022galaxy,wojtak2011gravitational}.
+The accuracy of General Relativity's predictions compared to the observational results has been confirmed at the level of the solar system \cite{will2006confrontation,bleeker2001century}, galaxies and galaxy clusters scale tests \cite{liu2022galaxy,wojtak2011gravitational}.
 However, some problems arise when we apply General Relativity (GR) to the cosmological scale to study the dynamics of the universe.
-To obtain an accelerating universe that is in agreement with the observational result, the cosmological constant, $\Lambda$, must be added to Einstein field equation, the $\Lambda$CDM model \cite{riess1998observational,lukash2000cosmological}.
-The problem lies on the interpretation of $\Lambda$ as a vacuum energy density \cite{weinberg1989cosmological, rugh2002quantum}.
-It leads to the cosmological constant problem where the calculation result using quantum field theory shows that the vacuum energy density is $\rho_{vac}\approx 10^{74} GeV^4$, a value that is much bigger than the cosmological observations, $\rho_{obs}\approx 10^{-47} GeV^4$ \cite{weinberg1989cosmological, martin2012everything,copeland2006dynamics}.
+To obtain an accelerating universe that is in agreement with the observational result, the cosmological constant, $\Lambda$, must be added to the Einstein field equation{s}, the $\Lambda$CDM model \cite{riess1998observational,lukash2000cosmological}.
+The problem lies in the interpretation of $\Lambda$ as a vacuum energy density \cite{weinberg1989cosmological, rugh2002quantum}.
+It leads to the cosmological constant problem where the calculation using quantum field theory shows that the vacuum energy density is $\rho_{vac}\approx 10^{74}$ GeV$^4$, a value that is much bigger than the cosmological observations, $\rho_{obs}\approx 10^{-47}$ GeV$^4$ \cite{weinberg1989cosmological, martin2012everything,copeland2006dynamics}.
 Thus, the interpretation of $\Lambda$ as a vacuum energy density remains questionable.
-It may be either a natural property of the fabric structure of spacetime that has antigravity property or a mathematical representation such as the Lagrange's multiplier or the integration's constant \cite{nobbenhuis2006cosmological}.
+It may be either a natural property of the spacetime fabric structure that has anti-gravity property or a mathematical representation such as Lagrange multiplier or the integration's constant \cite{nobbenhuis2006cosmological}.
 In other words, the source of cosmic acceleration is still unknown.